chamomiles/Sesame/README.md

 # Sesame
 **Tiny app that tells you the minimum votes for a poll, based on the poll's resulting percentages.**

-*Initially a Swift app with a very basic interface, as I was learning Swift at the time.
+*Initially a SwiftUI app with a very basic interface, as I was learning Swift at the time.
 Later turned into a Python CLI program, more fitting.*

 Let's say there's a poll with results like this: